Lynx-Huang/allxonTest/docs/Implement Features/Alerts.md

 ![alert-sequence](../_img/alert-sequence.png)

-Alert can bring your alert message up to Allxon Portal, then Allxon Portal can tranfer message to your email, webhook, LINE ..., depend on your setting on Allxon Portal.
-Just like other Cards, send `v2/notifyPluginUpdate` to initialize Alert Card.
-If you have Alert setting on Allxon Portal, you will get `v2/notifyPluginAlarmUpdate` after sending `v2/notifPluginUpdate`.
-After that, you can send `v2/notifyPluginAlert` whenever you wanna trigger Alert.
+The **Alerts** feature enables you to your configure alert thresholds for the plugin to trigger alert messages to Allxon Portal.
+Then the Portal can send the alert message to you via email, Webhook, LINE, etc., depending on the notification channel setting on the Portal.

+Similar to creating other cards, you need to send `v2/notifyPluginUpdate` to initialize the Alert Settings card.
+Once the initialization is completed, the plugin receives `v2/notifyPluginAlarmUpdate`.
+With such configuration, whenever the alert threshold is reached, the plugin triggers v2/notifyPluginAlert to the Portal.

-Let's take a look at the example:
+Let's look at an example of creating Alerts:

+First, send `v2/notifyPluginUpdate` to initialize the **Alert Settings** card.

 ```json {17-25}
 {